Category theory for genetics II: genotype, phenotype and haplotype: Using pedigrads in idempotent commutative monoids to model haplotypes

 \subsection{Recombination schemes}

-The goal of this section is show that the claim made in Remark \ref{rem:D_ET_preciting_phenotypes} makes sense (see Corollary \ref{cor:D_ET_is_a_mon_pedigrad}).
-In particular, we determine a set of conditions for which a recombination monoid, as given in Definition \ref{def:Canonical_pedigrads_in_semimodules}, is a pedigrad in a certain logical system of monomorphisms.
+The goal of this section is to determine a set of conditions for which a recombination monoid, as given in Definition \ref{def:Canonical_pedigrads_in_semimodules}, is a pedigrad in a certain logical system of monomorphisms (see Corollary \ref{cor:D_ET_is_a_mon_pedigrad}).
+This will allow us to deduce strategies about how haplotypes can be encoded in a given context of recombination events.

-\begin{definition}[Logical system] We will denote by $\mathcal{W}^{\textrm{mon}}$ the class of wide spans $\mathbf{S}=\{X \to F_i\}_{i \in [k]}$ in $\mathbf{Icm}$ whose product adjoint arrows $X \to \prod_{i \in [k]}F_i$ is a monomorphism in $\mathbf{Icm}$. \end{definition}
+\begin{definition}[Logical system] We will denote by $\mathcal{W}^{\mathrm{mon}}$ the class of wide spans $\mathbf{S}=\{X \to F_i\}_{i \in [k]}$ in $\mathbf{Icm}$ whose product adjoint arrows $X \to \prod_{i \in [k]}F_i$ is a monomorphism in $\mathbf{Icm}$. \end{definition}

-\begin{remark}[Homologous recombination] A $\mathcal{W}^{\textrm{mon}}$-pedigrad is a functor in which the recombination congruences resulting from the logical system $(\mathbf{Icm},\mathcal{W}^{\textrm{mon}})$ can be seen as identities.
-Another way to put it is to say that a $\mathcal{W}^{\textrm{mon}}$-pedigrad is a functor in which homologous recombination happens (see Example \ref{exa:Recombination_semimodule_for_DNA}). \end{remark}
+\begin{remark}[Homologous recombination] A $\mathcal{W}^{\mathrm{mon}}$-pedigrad is a functor whose recombination congruences are actually realized in its images.
+Another way to put it is to say that a $\mathcal{W}^{\mathrm{mon}}$-pedigrad is a functor in which homologous recombination is modeled (see Example \ref{exa:Recombination_semimodule_for_DNA}). \end{remark}